Varshabaswade/basic/README.md

 # baisc
-New begining is better than good idea.
+New beginning is better than good idea.